jien-huang/instance/README.md

 # Instance

-This is an automation test intance docker project.
+This is an automation test instance docker project.

 ## Description

+This Project will provide a docker image, which contains a testcafe environment in it.
+Then you can upload scripts, run them and download the results.
+It also provide a simple website in it, a basic web UI will manage the scripts and results.
+And REST API provided.
 ## Getting Start

 If above description is not clear, or just want to get some general ideas.
 Please follow below steps: